Adobe Illustrator vs. Adobe Photoshop: When to Use Each

 adobe-illustrator-example

-A vector graphic will never lose its quality if it’s scaled up or down.
+A vector graphic will never lose its quality when scaled up or down.
 Illustrator will also give you a better print output since it’s not dependent on resolution.
 Common vector file extensions include .ai, .eps and .svg.
-Illustrator is considered the best application for:

-• Work that needs to be scalable to accommodate a range of platforms and products
+• Creating works that needs to be scalable to a range of platforms and products, or will be printed.

 adobe-illustrator-workspace